 Cornell Cooperative Extension Monroe County's horticulture program is committed to supporting Monroe County residents who are experiencing unemployment or underemployment.
-We accomplish this through several workforce development programs in partnership with community gardens, horticulture businesses, and our own South Lawn Project.
+We accomplish this through several workforce development programs in partnership with community gardens, local businesses, and our own South Lawn Project.

 The Gaining Relevant and Outstanding